Reference: Endpoint Agent Commands

 seal

 Instruct the sensor to harden itself from tampering.
 This capability protects against use cases such as local admin users attempting to uninstall the LimaCharlie service.
-Please note that sealed status is curently only reflected in CONNECTED and SYNC events.
+Please note that sealed status is currently only reflected in CONNECTED and SYNC events.

 Seal Availability